 Arizona State University (Related Program)

-University of Maryland University College (Related Program)
+University of Maryland Global Campus (Related Program)

-The program provides training for conducting safe and ethical laboratory experiments, as well as compliance with local and national standards and regulations.
+The program provides training for conducting safe and ethical laboratory experiments and compliance with local and national standards and regulations.
 Upon completion of the program, students will have various options in the agricultural, pharmaceutical, and biological research industries.
 They can work in areas such as laboratory technology, chemical technology, bioinformatics, and quality control.

 University Of Florida (Related Program)

 Graduates can pursue careers in fields such as pharmaceuticals, bioinformatics, food safety, and conservation.
 Some of the roles open to them include statistician, biometrician, pharmaceutical researcher, food safety expert, and conservation biologist.

 Logan University (Related Program)

 Logan University offers a bachelor of science in human biology for students interested in pursuing a career in health sciences.
-The program prepares students to apply to a wide range of graduate programs including podiatry, osteopathy, chiropractic, dentistry, and medicine.
+The program prepares students to apply to a wide range of graduate programs, including podiatry, osteopathy, chiropractic, dentistry, and medicine.